 While nursery or kindergarten-through-eighth-grade schools have the same academic standards as the ongoing schools (kindergarten through 12th grade), the look and feel of a school that ends in eighth grade can be very different.
 With the oldest children in the school being 14 years old, not 17 or 18, direct influences for them to act older are minimized.
 There are no older adolescents to imitate.
 This allows the children in a nursery or kindergarten-eighth grade schools to focus on being young.
 In our increasingly fast-paced world with its high stakes and pressures, an environment that specializes in the intellectual, social and emotional lives of children and early adolescents is something to consider.

 To learn more about this topic, please read "The Fall and Rise of the Eighth Grade School” by Stan Brimberg

 Where do our Eighth-Grade Graduates Go?

 The process of applying to high school begins in the spring of seventh grade and continues in the fall of eighth grade.
-The Coordinator for High School Guidance works with parents and students to discuss and formulate a list of schools that are appropriate for the child to consider.
-The two lists included below—the high school list and the college list—reflect the wide range of interest and styles of our students.
+The Director of High School Placement works with parents and students to discuss and formulate a list of schools that are appropriate for the child to consider.
+Bank Street School for Children's high school and college matriculation lists—reflect the wide range of interest and styles of our students.